Muhammetacin/Muhammet-s-collection/README.md

 ### Cards

 The cards have an image (which gets pulled from online source) and a body with the name of the item, a description, a button that takes user to the item page (on OSRS Wiki) and 'tags' in different colors.
-These are dynamic: if the item is Weapon it gets the color yellow (bg-warning class) and if it's an armour it gets a red background color (bg-danger class).
+These are dynamic: if the item is Weapon it gets the color yellow (bg-warning class) and if it's an Armour it gets a red background color (bg-danger class).
 I achieve that with an if-else block.

 I create every element from top to bottom.
 What that means is I create the most outer div block first with all of its classes.
 Then, I create the first child of that element.
 For example: cardContainer -> card -> card-image -> img.
 After I finish that child (and children of child) I continue with the next sibling.
 I find this an easy solution because it's more readable for me.
 I don't have to return back and implement the children of siblings (I hope that makes sense? ^^').

 ## Conclusion

-I found this a nice exercise/project because once you finish it you feel the power of JavaScript.
+I find this a nice and fun project because once you finish it you feel the power of JavaScript.
 Now, if I want to add new items to my page I just need to add them in my collection and it will automatically have a card generated and will be presented just like the other cards without me writing a single HTML code for it.
 How awesome is that!?